Ronny019/My-Projects/MyDatasetModels/Wheat/Readme.md

 ### Classification of Wheat kernels ###

-In this project we attempt to classify the different types of wheat kernels based on it's geometric properties, </b>
+In this project we attempt to classify the different types of wheat kernels based on it's geometric properties

 The properties are:
 1. area A,
 2. perimeter P,